 It’s 10 months now, since I moved in.
 The first few nights were challenging — I hardly sleep a wink.
 I would be jolted from my sleep by the “noises” of the house, then I’ll strain to listen, wondering whether I’ve been broken into.
 Paranoid, I guess.

 But it’s all good now.
 I’ve gotten used to the groaning of the house as it settles in for the night, not unlike the snores of a sleeping partner.

-So today, I’ll reveal the Master Bathroom Remodel!
+So today, I’ll reveal the Main Bathroom Remodel!
 Finally.